Maryam-Haghani/NEFFy/README.md

 | `--alphabet=<value>` | Alphabet of MSA <br /> __0__: Protein <br /> __1__: RNA <br /> __2__: DNA | No | 0 | `--alphabet=1` |
 | `--check_validation=[true/false]` | Validate the input MSA file based on alphabet or not | No | true | `--check_validation=true` |

-Please note that the conversion is performed based on the specified input and output file extensions.
+Please note that the conversion is performed based on the specified input and output file extensions. <br>
+For more details about features, please refer to the [documentation](https://maryam-haghani.github.io/Neffy/overview.html#overview_converter).

 #### Example:
 Suppose you have an MSA file named "input.fasta" and you want to convert to the A2M format and save it as "output.a2m".

     converter --in_file=input.fasta --out_file=output.a2m

-For more details, please refer to the [documentation](https://maryam-haghani.github.io/Neffy/usage_guide.html).
+For detailed instructions on usage, please refer to the [documentation](https://maryam-haghani.github.io/Neffy/usage_guide.html#converter).

 ### Supported File Formats
 - __A2M__ (aligned FASTA-like format)